celia-brt/canva-reviews-analysis/README.md

 > 3. Which app versions are generating the most frustration?
 > 4. Is Canva actually listening — or just managing its rating?

-The goal is not to celebrate what works.
-It's to find the signal inside the noise — the 5,143 frustrated users hidden behind a 4.8 star average.
+The goal is not to highlight what works.
+It is to uncover the signal hidden in the noise — the real sources of user frustration behind an almost perfect rating.

 ---